Frequently asked questions

 How does Lerna detect packages?

-By default, Lerna uses the workspaces
+, lerna uses the configured workspaces

 property in package.json